What Is Bulimia Nervosa?

 The most important treatments include monitoring of medical and nutritional status, including possible medical complications and psychiatric care.

 From the mental health standpoint, effective treatments include psychotherapy, most importantly, cognitive behavior therapy.
 Additional psychotherapy methods for many patients include mindful meditation, techniques to regulate emotions, and family therapy.
 Medications, and in particular the antidepressant medications are extremely valuable in diminishing binging and purging episodes.
-They also treat associated depression, anxiety and obsessive compulsive disorders if present, and diminish impulsivity.
+They also treat associated depression, anxiety, and obsessive compulsive disorders if present, and diminish impulsivity.
 The selective serotonin reuptake inhibitors (SSRIs) are among the most effective antidepressant for bulimia nervosa.

-I cannot emphasize the value of prevention for eating disorders.
+I cannot emphasize enough the value of prevention for eating disorders.
 Among the most important preventative measures are: increasing knowledge of the illness, and using techniques to reduce the importance of body image and thinness for our kids – starting this as early as possible, both at home and in school.
 Studies have also found that programs that can diminish the need for dieting and increase the emphasis on good nutrition and healthy eating patterns, without need for dieting, and improving emotional regulation all help.